 The primary responsibility of the RCM is to work for the good of NA as a whole by providing communication between our Area and the rest of NA.
 Our RCM is the West End Area’s link with rest of the Georgia Region and the World.
 The RCM provides communication between these service levels and the various groups within the area and other areas.

 a).
-Attend six (6) group business meeting monthly, and report back to the Area.
+Attend (4) area group business meetings on monthly basis, and report back to the Area.

 b).
 Is a source of information and guidance in matters concerning the Twelve Tradition.